What is a Sleep Study?

 During an in-lab monitored sleep study (Polysomnography), you will be provided with a bedroom-like setting specifically designed to help induce sleep.
-It takes place during the time you would normally get the most amount of sleep – for most of us that is overnight.
+It takes place during the time you would typically get the most amount of sleep – for most of us, that's overnight.

-While you sleep, we measure 10 physiologic parameters using a combination of EKG-type leads and soft pliable bands.
+While you sleep, we measure ten physiologic parameters using a combination of EKG-type leads and soft, pliable bands.
 A registered sleep technician monitors your sleep from a control area the entire night.
-The equipment records your physical state during various stages of sleep, and provides data that is essential to evaluating sleep and sleep-related complaints.
+The equipment records your physical state during various stages of sleep and provides data that is essential to evaluating sleep and sleep-related complaints.
 This data includes identifying sleep stages, body position, blood oxygen levels, respiratory events, muscle tone, heart rhythm, the specific amount of snoring, and general sleep behavior.